microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

   - `[Title <String>]`: The title of this intelligenceProfile.
   - `[Tradecraft <IMicrosoftGraphSecurityFormattedContent>]`: formattedContent

-`PASSIVEDNSRECORDS <IMicrosoftGraphSecurityPassiveDnsRecord[]>`: Retrieve details about microsoft.graph.security.passiveDnsRecord objects.Note: List retrieval is not yet supported.
+`PASSIVEDNSRECORDS <IMicrosoftGraphSecurityPassiveDnsRecord[]>`: Retrieve details about passiveDnsRecord objects.Note: List retrieval is not yet supported.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Artifact <IMicrosoftGraphSecurityArtifact>]`: artifact
     - `[(Any) <Object>]`: This indicates any property can be added to this object.